 Pursuant to RIGL § 42-46-6(c) Notice of this meeting shall be posted on the Secretary of State's website and at the Town Hall and the Jamestown Philomenian Library.

 In addition to the two above-mentioned locations, notice also may be posted, from time to time, at the following location: Jamestown Police Station; and on the Internet at www.jamestownri.net/council/council.html

 ALL NOTE: This meeting location is accessible to the physically challenged.
-If communications assistance is needed or other accommodations to ensure equal participation, please call 1-800-1-800-745-5555, via facsimile to 401-423-7230, or email cfernstrom@jamestownri.net not less than three (3) business days prior to the meeting.
+If communications assistance is needed or other accommodations to ensure equal participation call 1-800-745-5555, 401-423-1212, via facsimile at 401-423-7230, or contact the Town Clerk by email at cfernstrom@jamestownri.net not less than three (3) business days prior to the meeting.